On rigidity and convergence of circle patterns: Some estimates for circle patterns

 \begin{remark} For unbounded simply connected domain we can consider the stereographic projections of the pattern of circles to the sphere.
 Assume that these patterns of circles on $\Sp^2$ satisfy conditions~(1)--(3) analogously, where Euclidean distances have to be replaced by spherical distances.
 Then Lemmas~\ref{lemUnifProper} and~\ref{lemdeltatild} and Corollary~\ref{corKtildeK} also hold for the corresponding discrete conformal maps similarly as in the proof by Schramm and He in~\cite{HeSch98}. \end{remark}

 \begin{remark} Lemmas~\ref{lemUnifProper} and~\ref{lemdeltatild} and Corollary~\ref{corKtildeK} also hold in the following case (with the same proofs).

 Consider two sequences of triangulations in $D$ and $\widetilde{D}$ with the same combinatorics whose angles are uniformly bounded from above and below.
-Let ${\mathscr C}_n$ and $\widetilde{\mathscr C}_n$ be the corresponding patterns of circles built from the circumcircles and define the sets $B(v)$, $I(v)$ and $S(v)$ as above in the beginning of Section~\ref{secVEL}.
-Set $f^\Diamond_n$ to be the piecewise linear map on the triangulations. \end{remark}
+Let ${\mathscr C}_n$ and $\widetilde{\mathscr C}_n$ be the corresponding patterns of circles built from the circumcircles and define the sets $B(v)$, $I_T(v)$ and $S_T(v)$ as in Remark~\ref{remdefStriang}.
+Set $f^\Diamond_n$ to be the piecewise linear map on the corresponding triangulations. \end{remark}